 Forward-looking statements are subject to risks and uncertainties that could cause actual actions or performance to differ materially from those expressed in the forward-looking statements.
-These risks and uncertainties include, but are not limited to, (1) the continued implementation of satisfactory traceability and other compliance measures by our direct and indirect suppliers on a timely basis or at all, (2) whether smelters and refiners and other market participants responsibly source 3TG and (3) political and regulatory developments, whether in the Democratic Republic of the Congo (DRC), its adjoining countries, the United States or elsewhere.
+These risks and uncertainties include, but are not limited to, (1) the continued implementation of satisfactory traceability and other compliance measures by our direct and indirect suppliers on a timely basis or at all, (2) whether smelters and refiners and other market participants responsibly source 3TG, (3) political and regulatory developments, whether in the Democratic Republic of the Congo (DRC), its adjoining countries, the United States or elsewhere and (4) the scope and duration of the COVID-19 outbreak and its impact on economic systems, our employees, sites, operations, customers, and supply chain.
 You are cautioned not to place undue reliance on these forward-looking statements.
 All forward-looking statements in this Conflict Minerals Report are made only as of the date of this Conflict Minerals Report, and we do not undertake any obligation to publicly update or correct any forward-looking statements to reflect events or circumstances that subsequently occur, or of which we hereafter become aware.
 You should read this document completely and with the understanding that actual events may be materially different from what we expect.
 All forward-looking statements attributable to us are expressly qualified by these cautionary statements.

 Applicability of the Conflict Minerals Rule to Our Company

 We are one of the leading providers of worldwide manufacturing services and solutions.
-We provide comprehensive electronics design, production and product management services to companies in various industries and end markets, including automotive and transportation, capital equipment, consumer wearables, computing and storage, defense and aerospace, digital home, healthcare, industrial and energy, mobility, networking and telecommunications, packaging, point of sale and printing industries.
-Based on net revenue, for the six months ended February 28, 2019, our largest customers included Amazon.com, Apple, Inc., Cisco Systems, Inc., GoPro, Inc., Hewlett-Packard Company, Keysight Technologies, LM Ericsson Telephone Company, NetApp, Inc., Nokia Networks and Zebra Technologies Corporation.
+We provide comprehensive electronics design, production and product management services to companies in various industries and end markets, including the automotive and transportation, capital equipment, cloud, computing and storage, defense and aerospace, edge devices and accessories, healthcare, industrial and energy, mobility, networking and telecommunications, packaging, print and retail, and smart home and appliances industries.
+Based on net revenue, for the six months ended February 29, 2020, our largest customers include Amazon.com, Inc., Apple, Inc., Cisco Systems, Inc., Hewlett-Packard Company, Ingenico Group, Johnson and Johnson, LM Ericsson Telephone Company, NetApp, Inc., SolarEdge Technologies Inc., and Valeo S.A.

 Our Conflict Minerals Policy